bartbutenaers/node-red-contrib-v8-cpu-profiler/README.md

 # node-red-contrib-v8-cpu-profiler
-A Node-RED node to start CPU profiling on the V8 engine (used by NodeJs).
+A Node-RED node to start CPU profiling on the V8 engine (used by NodeJs), to determine the root cause of high CPU usage.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):